 The Village has been a regional and State award-winning tourist attraction, recognised for its high quality displays, marketing activities, presentation and customer service.

-The Village boasts a dedicated team of approximately 70 volunteers (many of whom have been involved since its establishment), a caretaker/cleaner, shop staff and a part time manager.
+The Village boasts a dedicated team of approximately 70 volunteers, shop staff and a manager.

-Introduce yourself to The Village pets; Ebony, Bibby and Bubby, all Merino sheep.
+Introduce yourself to The Village pets; Merino sheep, and if you're lucky the village cats